NurkyzUs/wordpress-terraform/README.md

 # wordpress-terraform
-This repo is about a hosting Wordpress website in Terraform within an AWS
+This repo is about a hosting Wordpress website in Terraform within AWS
 ##  Part 1 - VPC

  - Virtual Private Cloud [vpc.tf](vpc.tf)